rexposadas/rexposadas.github.io/_posts/2014-06-12-linux-namespaces.markdown

 Verify that we set the links correctly

-    ip netns exec ns1 ip link list  # you should see v11 and v2 ip netns exec ns2 ip link list  # you should see v22
+    ip netns exec ns1 ip route list  # you should see v11 and v2 ip netns exec ns2 ip route list  # you should see v22

 Configure interfaces

     ifconfig v1 10.1.1.1/24 up
     ip netns exec ns1 ifconfig v11 10.1.1.2/24 up
-    ip netns exec ns2 ifconfig v11 20.1.1.1/24 up
+    ip netns exec ns1 ifconfig v2 20.1.1.1/24 up
-    ip netns exec ns2 ifconfig v11 20.1.1.2/24 up
+    ip netns exec ns2 ifconfig v22 20.1.1.2/24 up

-Taking a look at the image again:
+Taking a look at the image again and revisit it's expected behavior:

 <img src="/images/namespaces.jpg" alt="Drawing" style="width: 700px;height: 400px;"/>

+## The host should be able to ping ns1, but not n2.
+In the host machine do the following:

+    $ ping 10.1.1.2  // configured for v11. this should succeed.
+    $ ping 20.1.1.2  // configured for v22 on ns2. this should fail.
+    $ ping 20.1.1.1  // configured for v2 on ns2.  this should fail. the v2/v22 pair connects ns1 with n2.

+## Ns1 should be able to ping the host and ns2.

+    $ ip netns exec ns1 ping 10.1.1.1 // configured for the host.  this succeeds.
+    $ ip netns exec ns1 ping 20.1.1.2 // configured for ns2.
+This fails.

+## Ns2 should be able to ping ns1, but not the host.

+    $ ip netns exec ns1 ping 20.1.1.1 // configured for ns1. this succeeds.
+    $ ip netns exec ns1 ping 10.1.1.1 // configured for the host. this fails.